sandrahoffberg/DESeq2/README.md

 - for **Transcript abundance** or **HTseq data**.
 For the sample data included, this should be "abundance" for Transcript abundance and "treated" for HTseq_data (includes treated and untreated).
 If not specified, selects all files containing "abundance.tsv" [default: None]

 Table that matches transcripts to genes.
-- for **Transcipt abundance** data.
+- for **Transcript abundance** data.
 In CSV format, column 1 should be the transcript name and column 2 should be the Gene ID.
 See the example below

 TXNAME,GENEID <br>
 ENST00000456328.2,ENSG00000223972.5 <br>